All posts

 What is payment orchestration?

-POPs can handle different aspects of the payment process, including:
+An orchestration platform can handle different aspects of the payment process, including:

-Why does payment orchestration exist?
+Why does payment orchestration exist and how does it work?

-To fully grasp the power and potential of payment orchestration, let’s take a closer look at how this technology works in practice when making a payment:
+To grasp the power and potential of payment orchestration, let’s take a closer look at how this technology works in practice when making a payment:

 1. When a consumer adds a product or service to their shopping cart online, they are directed to the checkout page, where they choose their preferred payment method from a list of options.